 As a part of the required support coordination orientation, this two-day training will introduce participants to current disability philosophy, best practices, and the roles of a support coordinator.
 Through a series of engaging activities participants will learn how to develop the person centered planning tool and NJ Individual Service Plan.
 Strategies to develop personally defined outcomes and goals will be practiced, and concepts related to connecting the person to community-based supports and services will be presented.

-Note: This training currently is ONLY open to Support Coordinators and Support Coordinator Supervisors.
+Note: This training currently is ONLY open to New Jersey Support Coordinators and Support Coordinator Supervisors.

 Certificates: Certificates of Attendance with training title and duration will be provided.